oferca/vscode-ext-tf/README.md

-# Advanced Terraform Dashboard
+# Advanced Terraform Shortcuts
-Dramatically improves experience and productivity for terraform users.
+Boost up your Terraform experience with smart shortcuts.

 # Features
-* Easy terraform commands launcher.
-* Animated progress bar.
+* Eliminates the need for typing.
+  * With just a simple click of a button, execute "terraform plan" and other commands **In Terminal**.
+* Command Execution Progress Bar:
+  * Watch an **visual progress indicator** as commands execute.
+Always know the command progress status.

 # How to use

-#### Click '⌘⇧T'
+#### * Click "Terraform" button in status bar
+Or

-(Ctrl / Cmd + Shift + T)
+#### * Click '⌘⇧T' (Ctrl / Cmd + Shift + T)

 That's it.
 You are ready to Go &nbsp;&nbsp; 🎉🎉🎉